JohanDegraeve/xdripswift/Docs/DirectLibreValidation.md

 is green for an actual radio connection, orange while direct mode is selected without a connection.
 Reading age remains independently visible.
-This initial display shows values and a five-minute delta; direct trend computation, full settings persistence, detailed indicator states and double-tap restart are still part of the later readings/interface milestones.
+This initial display shows values and a five-minute delta; direct trend computation, full settings persistence and detailed indicator states remain part of the later readings/interface milestones.
+Double-tap restart is now implemented below.

 Direct readings are currently local, with in-memory chart history.
 There is no Watch-to-phone reading synchronisation or additional continuous background runtime